CaskAle/summit-pi-project/README.md

 ## Installing the Raspberry Pi Operating System

 You will be setting up your Raspberry Pi as a headless device.
-You will be writing a new image of the Raspberry Pi Operating System (OS) directly to the devices SD card from your laptop.
-Once the OS has been written, you will then put the SD card into the Raspberry Pi and boot it.
+You will be writing a new image of the Raspberry Pi Operating System (OS) directly on to the device's MicroSD card from your laptop.
+To do this, you will need an adapter that allows you to use a USB port to write data to a MicroSD card.
+Once the OS has been written to the card, you will then place it into the Raspberry Pi and boot from it.

 1. Start by using the official guide for [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up).